Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US007/01.requirements-engineering/Readme.md

 >
 > **Answer:** The Owner attributes are: the name, the citizen's card number, the tax number, the address, the email address and the contact telephone number.
 The address of the owner is not mandatory.

-> **Question:** It was previously stated that an unregistered user could do a property listing request.
+> **Question:** It was previously stated that an unregistered user could do a land listing request.
 However, with the introduction of US007, I want to clarify and make sure that now a user needs to be registered in order to buy, sell or rent properties, or if they can still do it unregistered.
 >
 > **Answer:** In Sprint B we introduce US7 and now, in US4, the owner needs to be registered in the system to submit a request for listing.
 You should update all artifacts to include this change.